-In the last two years, I have been in Indi, Egypt, Lebanon, and Jordan.
+In the last two years, I have been in India, Egypt, Lebanon, and Jordan.
 I saw firsthand, how these countries struggle with accumulated mountains of municipal waste and all related problems: hatefully stench, rodents, insects, diseases, etc.

 122 years ago, Edison founded GE, which was the last to be founded in the original Dow Jones.
 However, last June, GE had to exit the Dow Jones index, to be replaced by Walgreens Boots Alliance.
 This move reflects a structural change in the global economy.